jandersonclemente/vtex-commons/README.md

 #### ***Post***

-This method requires an object with two required parameters and one optional:
+This method requires an object with two required parameters:
 * entity (required - this is the acronym of the entity/table set in the Master Data admin)
 * data (required - an object or stringified object with the data you want to post)
-* range (optional - a string with the desired range of results.
-Ex.: "0-30".
-Default: "0-10")

 ```javascript